SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/github-integration.md

 [[collapse]]
 | ## SonarScanner for Maven
 |
-| **Note:** A project key might have to be provided through a `pom.xml` file, or through the command line parameter.
+| **Note:** A project key might have to be provided  through the command line parameter.
 For more information, see the [SonarScanner for Maven](/analysis/scan/sonarscanner-for-maven/) documentation.
 |
 | Write the following in your workflow YAML file:
 |